 These professionals help organizations and corporations cultivate positive public images and maintain relationships with important stakeholders.
 They do this by responding to social media inquiries, hosting events, creating marketing campaigns, and working with media professionals to obtain media coverage.
 PR directors often juggle several projects simultaneously.

 Individuals who love to write often find higher-paying positions as managing editors.
 These editors collaborate with other editors and journalists to produce publications.
-They handle big-picture issues, like how stories complement one another or conflict with adjacent advertisements, and they have the final say on whether or not a story gets published.
+They handle big-picture issues, like how stories complement one another or conflict with adjacent advertisements.
+They also have the final say on whether or not a story gets published.